Accommodation and food services industry fact sheet

 - Goods and Services Tax (GST)

 It’s important to know your GST obligations to ensure you are selling your services at the correct price and that you’re registered with the Australian Taxation Office (ATO) to ensure you can claim your GST credits.
-Visit the ATO GST Food page and download the GST Food Guide for details specific to your industry.
+Visit the ATO GST Food page and download the GST food list for details specific to your industry.